Skip to Content

 • Gross misdemeanor.
 A gross misdemeanor is more severe, with penalties including up to one year in jail and/or fines of up to $3,000.

 The consequences of a misdemeanor conviction extend beyond fines and possible jail time.
 A criminal record is one of the most impactful long-term impacts, as it can influence multiple areas of your life.
 It can create difficulties in securing employment or housing opportunities.
+Additionally, long-term impacts might also include the inability to vote or possess firearms, depending on the nature and number of offenses.

-Expunging a Misdemeanor
+Expunging a Misdemeanor in Minneapolis

 Expungement can be a powerful tool in mitigating the long-term effects of a misdemeanor conviction.
 Still, it is not automatically granted and requires a strong legal argument.
+Successfully obtaining an expungement can offer individuals a fresh start, removing barriers to employment and housing, and improving personal relationships.

 In Minnesota, petty misdemeanors, misdemeanors, and gross misdemeanors may be eligible for expungement under Minnesota Statutes § 609A.02.
 However, eligibility does not guarantee that expungement will be granted.
 The decision lies with the judge, who will consider factors such as the nature of the crime, the time that has passed since the completion of your sentence, and your overall criminal history.
+Engaging with a knowledgeable legal team can enhance the chances of a successful expungement.

 Continue Reading Read Less